jansistonen/pincher-gui/README.md

 This makes program execution easier to follow and provides behavior similar to the visual program-step indication found in industrial robot interfaces.

-> **Screenshot placeholder – Program running**
-> Add a screenshot where the currently executing row is highlighted.

 ---